Leggo My Meg-O: Plot

 After being assaulted with dodgeballs by Connie D'Amico and other girls during gym class, Meg talks to her friend Ruth about how much she hates being at school and wonders if she can tolerate the rest of the semester.
 She then learns that Ruth is going to spend a semester in Paris and is invited to join her in the program.
 Using the money she has saved from part-time jobs, Meg is able to enroll in the program.
 The family sees her leave as she enters the airport.
 Once she and Ruth land in Paris, they meet a man who offers to share a cab with them as they go to their apartment.
 When the two of them arrive at the apartment, a group of men arrive and kidnap Ruth while Meg is talking to Peter on the phone.
 When she tells Peter what she witnessed, he tells her to hide under the bed.
 She complies, but the men find her and take her away.
 After Peter talks to the kidnappers, offering them a pittance to save Meg, one of them tells him "Drakkar Noir" before hanging up.

 The Griffins call the FBI to retrieve Meg, but the FBI are unable to take action unless Meg has been missing for 96 hours, by which time it may already be too late.
-Concerned by the idiocy of the family and the government, Brian and Stewie get to Paris themselves to take matters into their own hands and save Meg.
+Concerned by the idiocy of the government, Brian and Stewie get to Paris themselves to take matters into their own hands and save Meg.
 They find out where the men took Meg, who is about to be sold as a sex slave.
 At the auction, Stewie dresses up as a slave and Brian dresses as an Arab to get in, and Stewie is sold to Brian (for $500,000).
 However, Brian cannot afford to pay for Stewie, and the guard uncovers their disguises.
 They are chained to a pipe downstairs, but Brian breaks free and overpowers the guard.
 They then follow Meg and her captors to a yacht traveling down the River Seine.
 On board, Meg is delivered to an Arab emir waiting in the master stateroom.
 After Meg refuses to be his sex slave, the emir reveals he bought her not to be a sex slave but to be his son's wife.
 The king introduces his teenage son Faisal, the young prince of the kingdom, who calls Meg a "goddess" and asks her to marry him or if she declines he will have her flown back to America on their private jet.
 Meg agrees to marry him, but Stewie then kills Faisal, unsure of his real intentions, uses a neuralizer on Meg, knocking her out, and takes her to a French hospital for treatment before taking her home safely.

 Back at home, the family is happy to see Meg, who admits remembering nothing between the proposal and the hospital.
 Lois tells Meg that Ruth was found alive with her tongue ripped out.